PerMalmberg/du-yfs/Manual.md

       ```

 4. Start the Programming Board and copy the command from the screen (CTRL-L to to open editor while pointing to the screen).
-   * The command is the part in the `text = ....` section of the screen code.
+   * The command is the part in the `text = ....` line of the screen code.
 Do not copy the quotation marks.
 5. Start the elevator, enter manual control mode and raise it up slightly using the `move` command.
 Manual mode is needed to prevent it to shutdown automatically.
 6. Paste the command into Lua-chat and press enter to perform the alignment.
-   * Showing the widgets (`show-widgets 1`) and looking in the "Rotation" widget, under "Axis/Yaw", at the _offset_ value will tell you when it is aligned.
+   * Showing the widgets (`show-widgets 1`) and looking in the "Rotation" widget, under "Axis/Yaw", at the _offset_ value will show 0 when it is aligned.
 7. Once aligned, either hold C or use the `move` command to set it down again.
 8. Turn off the elevator.